Keep Talking and Nobody Explodes Review

 Keep Talking and Nobody Explodes

-Successfully dismantling a bomb is an art and one that sadly myself nor my friends seemingly have.
+Successfully dismantling a bomb is an art—and one that sadly neither myself nor my friends seemingly possess.
 In Keep Talking and Nobody Explodes, one person puts on the bomb suit (the PlayStation VR head-mounted display) and comes face to face with a bomb of varying difficulty and composition.
-Everyone else must study and read the Bomb Defusal Manual, picking the correct methods based on the communication between the two parties.
+Everyone else must study and read the Bomb Defusal Manual, picking the correct methods based on the communication between both parties.
 In hindsight, putting my life as the player defusing the bomb in the hands of Marcus and Mike was a mistake.
 Failing still provides an adrenaline rush as you begin to panic with the last few seconds ticking by before forever empty blackness creeps over you.

 The first handful of modules are easy to get through, as long as your communication remains constant and clear with the so-called Experts reading the manual.
-Color coded wires is one of the modules you’ll see the most, but things can spiral out of control as there are different instructions based on the sheer number of wires, their orientation, and even color.
-Later, you’ll be matching strange symbols on a keypad, playing Simon Says, and even interpreting a radio signal for Morse code.
+Color-coded wires is one of the modules you'll see the most, but things can spiral out of control as there are different instructions based on the sheer number of wires, their orientation, and even color.
+Later, you'll be matching strange symbols on a keypad, playing Simon Says, and even interpreting radio signals for Morse code.

 Inside the VR headset, the game controls using a DualShock 4 controller.
-You can easily select the different modules and either can tilt the controller to rotate it around, or simply use the right stick, which works much better.
-There are however distractions that will occur while attempting to save your life, such as needing to turn off an alarm clock that will pierce your eardrum with a loud buzz occasionally.
+You can easily select the different modules and either tilt the controller to rotate it around or simply use the right stick, which works much better.
+There are, however, distractions that will occur while attempting to save your life, such as needing to turn off an alarm clock that will pierce your eardrum with a loud buzz occasionally.

 Simply Put

 Keep Talking and Nobody Explodes is an enjoyable local multiplayer experience, and one I plan to return to during gatherings.
-The enjoyment comes from the frantic communication or lack of communication between The Experts and the person trying to defuse the bomb.
+The enjoyment comes from the frantic communication—or lack thereof—between The Experts and the person trying to defuse the bomb.
 Regardless of who we had disarming the bomb, everyone stepped away enjoying the experience and wanting to play more.

 Note: Keep Talking and Nobody Explodes was reviewed on PlayStation VR.
 A digital copy of the game was provided by the publisher/developer.